Spectral topology and edge modes for one-dimensional non-Hermitian photonic crystals: Introduction

 In the above, $\sigma_{wind}$ corresponds to the spectrum of the skin modes, which is the area enclosed by the dispersion curve $\sigma(L_p)$.
 The spectral theory of Toeplitz operators has been further developed to study the non-Hermitian skin effect for continuous wave models \cite{ammari2024, ammari2025}.
 Therein, the non-Hermitian system consists of an array of subwavelength resonators with an imaginary gauge potential.
-When the resonators are small, the differential equation models can be effectively described by the capacitance matrices, which attain the Toeplitz structure.
+When the material contrast is high, asymptotic analysis shows that the underlying differential-equation model can be effectively reduced to a finite-dimensional system governed by the so-called capacitance matrix, which possesses a Toeplitz structure.
+In this work, we study the non-Hermitian skin effect in continuous wave models, for which finite-dimensional approximations break down, and the spectral theory of Toeplitz operators no longer applies.